Comprehensive Plan Grants

 WHO SHOULD APPLY?

-Incorporated Idaho cities who are interested in updating their comprehensive plan to include a health focus or lens.
+Incorporated Idaho cities that have completed the Foundation’s Community Health Academy who are interested in updating their comprehensive plan to include a health focus or lens.
 Improving the health of the community should be a focus of the applicants.

 WHY SHOULD YOUR CITY APPLY?

 There are very few grants that support this work in Idaho.
 Our goal is to help cities that have a desire to improve the health of their community through planning.

 WHEN IS THE APPLICATION DEADLINE?

 Applications are due by 5 p.m.
 MST on Monday, November 27, 2023.